PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 graph_element(background_color='blue')      # this calls Graph.update for the previously defined element
 ```

 Hopefully this isn't too confusing.
-Note that the methods these shortcuts replace will not be removed.
+Note that the methods these shortcuts replace, will not be removed.
 You can continue to use the old constructs without changes.

 ---